Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 }

-What this unlocks: Price, availability, and star ratings appear in Google Shopping and standard search results.
+What it unlocks: Price, availability, and star ratings appear in Google Shopping and standard search results.

-Breadcrumb schema replaces the raw URL with a clean navigation path (Home > Services > Web Design), which improves CTR and helps Google understand site structure.
+Breadcrumb schema replaces the raw URL with a clean navigation path (Home > Services > Web Design), improving CTR and helping Google understand site structure.

 {